berndmichaely/diascope/README.md

     ./gradlew installDist

 to build the application into the `./build/install/Diascope` directory.
 The minimum Java version required is 23 (it is tested with Eclipse Adoptium JDK on Linux).
-When running on Java24, you might want to add some JVM options to suppress warnings, e.g. by using an environment variable:
+When running on Java 24 or 25, you might want to add some JVM options to suppress warnings, e.g. by using an environment variable:

+    export JAVA_OPTS='-Djavafx.enablePreview=true -Djavafx.suppressPreviewWarning=true'

+and when running on Java 24 or 25, additionally:

-    export JAVA_OPTS='--enable-native-access=javafx.graphics --sun-misc-unsafe-memory-access=allow'
+    export JAVA_OPTS='… --enable-native-access=javafx.graphics'

 ### Full Screen Mode